5.16 Student Discipline and Appeals

 Indefinite or permanent loss of computer privileges and network access and/or denial of future access to the college’s information technology resources.

-Requires that one or more involved individuals have no contact through any means of communication with another party.
-This order remains in effect until rescinded by the dean of students or designated center or campus administrator or by written request from all involved parties.
+Requires that one or more involved parties have no contact through any means of communication with another party.
+This order remains in effect until rescinded by the student conduct administrator or by written request from all parties involved.

 Failing or Lowered Grade